 The sales process is notorious for hitting a speed bump when it comes time for prospective customers to get internal buy-in.
-Account-based marketing solves this problem by getting the right messaging in front of key decision- makers at target accounts, helping to speed up the sales cycle.
+Account-based marketing solves this problem by getting the right messaging in front of key decision-makers at target accounts (who often aren’t accessible via phone or email), helping to speed up the sales cycle.

 Using account-based marketing and advertising to reach target accounts sets your sales team up for more successful conversations with their buyers down the line.
 By the time your sales reps reach out to your target accounts, buyers will have already been exposed to your company’s messaging.

 Better Customer Experience

 Above all, account-based marketing is about the customer.
 As a business professional yourself, you know that buyers are not looking for a sales call or a marketing email to kick off their research process.
 Rather, they want to explore solutions on their own terms and only receive communications from vendors when they’re meaningful and relevant.
 ABM makes it easy to deliver on this need across the entire buyer’s journey and customer lifecycle.